Frequently Asked Questions

 Both sessions will be held on Saturday morning, August 10, 2019.
 Venue will be at Stanford University.
 Specific room/building to be specified as we get closer to camp dates.

 Can students bring their own snacks and favorite food?

 There will be enough snacks for everyone throughout the week, including options for vegetarians.
 If you have a favorite snack that you’d like to share with everyone, please feel free to bring it.
 Regarding meals, breakfast will be served at Stanford.
-Lunch will be either packed to-go or provided at the SLAC Cafeteria.
+Lunch will be served at SLAC.
 The girls will return to Stanford for dinner and evening activities.